The following article explains how to set up Dual RAVENS with a MacBook Pro.

 - Plug the HDMI from the 1st RAVEN into the HDMI port of the MacBook Pro.

 - Plug the 2nd RAVEN into the Thunderbolt port of the MacBook Pro using a HMDI to Mini-Display Port cable.
+Then plug in the USB cable from each RAVEN into the USB ports of the MacBook Pro.

 - Arrange the RAVENS in System Preferences display settings so the left RAVEN is the Main Display and the right RAVEN is directly next to the main RAVEN.
 The MacBook Pro should be located above or to the far right of the RAVENS.